halarumdigital/landing-page-ebook-cortei/replit.md

 ## Overview

+This is a full-stack lead capture and admin application designed for barbershops and salons.
+The application consists of:

+1. **Public Landing Page**: Collects visitor information (name, email, WhatsApp) in exchange for a free e-book titled "7 Dicas Infalíveis para Lotar sua Agenda"
+2. **Admin Dashboard**: Protected area with MySQL authentication, sidebar navigation, and management pages for users and leads

-This is a single-page lead capture application designed for barbershops and salons.
-The application collects visitor information (name, email, WhatsApp) in exchange for a free e-book titled "7 Dicas Infalíveis para Lotar sua Agenda" (7 Foolproof Tips to Fill Your Schedule).
-The landing page features a conversion-focused design with a split-screen layout on desktop, professional aesthetics inspired by high-converting SaaS landing pages, and automatic e-book download upon form submission.
+The landing page features a conversion-focused design with a split-screen layout on desktop, professional aesthetics with black/neutral color scheme and yellow accents, and automatic e-book download upon form submission.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Color scheme: Black/neutral backgrounds with yellow primary color (no blue)

 ## System Architecture